A $200 million New Caney ISD bond passed with 53.38 percent approval.

 Along with getting two new Bay Area Rapid Transit stations, the Silicon Valley Berryessa Extension Project is also getting a cutting edge intrusion detection system along a segment of train tracks that uses video surveillance and sophisticated sensors to detect threats and, if necessary, can automatically stop BART trains.

 BAYTOWN, Texas — Headquartered in Baytown is one of the fastest growing school districts in Texas — the Goose Creek Consolidated Independent School District (GCCISD).
-Driven by multi-billion dollar expansions at petrochemical companies such as ExxonMobil, Chevron and ConocoPhillips, this property-wealthy district is projecting more than 4,500 new students over the next decade, according to a demographic study.
+Driven by multi-billion dollar expansions at petrochemical companies, this property-wealthy district is projecting more than 4,500 new students over the next decade, according to a demographic study.

 Conroe, Texas, is a rapidly growing metropolitan area approximately 20 miles north of Houston.
 Conroe currently has one wastewater treatment plant — the Southwest Regional Plant — which is permitted for an average flow of 10 million gallons per day (mgd), and currently treats approximately 8 mgd.
 The Southwest Regional Plant had not seen any effective rehabilitation efforts in more than 25 years.
 Originally built in 1974, the plant had major improvements in 1987 and 1991.
 An attempted energy improvement project undertaken in 2006, involving the installation of fine bubble diffusers and single-stage, high-speed blowers, was mostly unsuccessful.